aturfah/eo2u-grimoire-editor/README.md

 <img src="img/eo2u_grimoire_skills.jpg" alt="Change skill" width="80%"/>
 </div>

 You can select and edit other grimoires by selecting them from the `Chosen Grimoire` dropdown at the top of the page.
 If you would like to reset a grimoire to its original state, click the `Reset Grimoire` button.
 Note that this only changes the actively selected grimoire.
 Once you have made your edits, click `Save File` and choose where to write the updated save file.
-Upon loading the save file, you should see your edited grimoire.
+Upon loading the save file, you should see your edited grimoire(s).

 <div align="center">
 <img src="img/eo2u_grim_4.PNG" alt="See Results" width="80%"/>